Deeptrootech/ReactJs/README.md

 ## Project Description

-- Name of this App is **FAQ/Accordion**.
+- Name of this App is **Shopping list**.
-- Each accordion opens and closes after each button press.
+- A shopping list where users can add new items to the list that they'd like to get from the store and delete items from the list.

 ## React concepts you will learn
-- Toggling state with useState
+- Updating lists with useState
-- Conditionals (&&)
+- JavaScript array spread operator and filter functions
-- Passing data to components via props
+- Forms and inputs in React
-- Displaying multiple components with .map()
+- onSubmit event handler